Microgreens 101: How to grow microgreens at home

 Everyone knows what sprouts are, right?
-Microgreens are basically sprout’s sophisticated older cousins.
-While sprouts are grown without growing medium and are eaten roots and all, microgreens are cultivated in a growing medium and are trimmed at the base and eaten.
+Microgreens are the sprout’s sophisticated older cousins.
+While sprouts are grown without growing medium and are eaten roots and all, microgreens are cultivated in a growing medium and are trimmed at the base and consumed.

 Microgreens are harvested when they’re a couple of weeks old and have developed their first set of true leaves.
-Sprouts, on the other hand, are eaten just as their cotyledons– the first set of leaves that emerge from the seed– become green.
-Microgreens take a little longer to grow than sprouts but are actually lower-maintenance.
+On the other hand, sprouts are eaten just as their cotyledons– the first set of leaves that emerge from the seed– become green.
+Microgreens take a little longer to grow than sprouts but are lower-maintenance.

 Why grow your own microgreens?